ALX-Students-Contribution/.github/profile/README.md

 - Fix a bug or implement a new feature 🛠️
 - Review code and help us improve 🤔

-To get started, simply fork the repository you're interested in and submit a pull request with your changes.
-We'll review your contribution as soon as possible and get back to you with feedback.
+To get started, take a look at the [CONTRIBUTION.md](https://github.com/ALX-Students-Contribution/.github/blob/main/CONTRIBUTING.md)

 ## 👨‍💻 Our Community
 Our community is made up of talented and motivated developers from all over the world.
 We value diversity and inclusivity, and we believe that everyone has something valuable to contribute.
 We also organize regular meetups, webinars, and hackathons to help our members connect and learn from each other.